 But now there’s a new tool on the block, push notifications, and it’s quickly become one of the most powerful (and cheapest) ways to reach your customers.

 Push notifications are the happy medium between email and SMS.
 You get all the benefits of push without having to pay per message.
-The truly eye-opening statistic is that mobile commerce apps have an 82% op-in rate for push notifications, which are free to send to customers 24/7.
+The truly eye-opening push notification statistic is that mobile commerce apps have an 82% opt-in rate for push notifications, which are free to send to customers 24/7.
 Here are some push notification statistics:

-- Brands who use push notifications gain an average of 29% more sales to their store than those who just use SMS and email.
+- Brands that use push notifications gain an average of 29% more sales to their store than those who use SMS and email.

 Web Push Notifications VS App Push Notifications

 There are two types of push notifications, web push notifications and app push notifications.
-Though functionally, both work the same way, there are some differences that make a big impact.
+Though both work the same way functionally, some differences significantly impact.

-App push notifications are messages that come from an app that you have installed on your phone.
+App push notifications are messages from an app you have installed on your phone.
 They appear on your phone, even if you’re not using the app.

 The big difference between the two is that web push notifications can be received by anyone, even if they don’t have your app installed.
-App push notifications can only be received by people who have your app installed on their phone or have clicked on a deep link that takes customers to a product on your app from their mobile phone.
-This is where app push notifications really shine.
-If a customer clicks on a deep link, merchants can continue to send notification for the next couple of hours directly to customers phones.
+App push notifications can only be obtained by people who have your app installed on their phone or have clicked on a deep link that takes customers to a product on your app from their mobile phone.
+This is where app push notifications shine.
+If a customer clicks on a deep link, merchants can continue sending messages directly to customers’ phones for the next couple of hours.

 Even though the idea of getting customers to download your mobile app can seem daunting, there a mobile commerce experts, like Plobal Apps, that have developed app download strategies that produce incredible results: